andres20980/kasten-docs/docs/access.md

 > .
 If the
     namespace where Veeam Kasten was installed is
 > kasten-io
-> and the
-    Veeam Kasten ServiceAccount in that namespace is named
-> k10-k10
-> , then
-    the ClusterRoleBinding would be named
+> the ClusterRoleBinding would be named
 > kasten-io-k10-k10-admin
 > .